survivalizeed/Hgine/Extern/Lua/readme.md

-Use the x86 for a x86 build
+Use the x86 for a x86 build\n
 Use the x64 for a x64 build

 Note: